achnafh/mongodb-gql-server/README.md

-Setting up an apollo-express-server using graphql and mongoDB for the databas
+Setting up an apollo-express-server using graphql and mongoDB for the database

 **Installing mongoDB packages using homebrew:**
 1. brew install mongodb-community